Mikaela/mikaela.github.io/blog/_posts/2017-09-29-as-hsp-sensory-stimulus-stress.md

 and I cannot separate what causes which trait for me.
 They have some overlap and some conflicts that are interesting to me.

+*UPDATE: Asperger's Syndrome is being removed from the diagnostics manuals leaving only Autism Spectrum Disorder.*

 * * * * *

 2017-09-19